To a Skylark

 "To a Skylark" is a poem completed by Percy Bysshe Shelley in late June 1820 and published accompanying his lyrical drama Prometheus Unbound by Charles and James Ollier in London.

 It was inspired by an evening walk in the country near Livorno, Italy, with his wife Mary Shelley, and describes the appearance and song of a skylark they come upon.
 Mary Shelley described the event that inspired Shelley to write "To a Skylark": "In the Spring we spent a week or two near Leghorn (Livorno) ...
 It was on a beautiful summer evening while wandering among the lanes whose myrtle hedges were the bowers of the fire-flies, that we heard the carolling of the skylark."

-Alexander Mackie argued in 1906 that the poem, along with John Keats' "Ode to a Nightingale", "are two of the glories of English literature": "The nightingale and the lark for long monopolised poetic idolatry--a privilege they enjoyed solely on account of their pre-eminence as songbirds.
+Alexander Mackie argued in 1906 that the poem, along with John Keats' "Ode to a Nightingale", "are two of the glories of English literature": "The nightingale and the lark for long monopolised poetic idolatry—a privilege they enjoyed solely on account of their pre-eminence as songbirds.
 Keats's Ode to a Nightingale and Shelley's Ode to a Skylark are two of the glories of English literature, but both were written by men who had no claim to a special or exact knowledge of ornithology as such."

 Structure

-The poem consists of twenty-one stanzas made up of five lines each.
-The first four lines are metered in trochaic trimeter, the fifth in iambic hexameter, also called Alexandrine.
+The poem consists of 105 lines in twenty-one stanzas of five lines each.
+The first four lines are metered in trochaic trimeter, the fifth, in iambic hexameter, is an Alexandrine.
 The rhyme scheme of each stanza is ABABB.
-There are total 105 lines in this poem.

 Summary

 The skylark's song is a metaphor or symbol of Nature.
-As in “The Cloud”, Shelley seeks to understand nature, to find its meaning.
+As in "The Cloud", Shelley seeks to understand nature, to find its meaning.
 This is his objective.
 The poem is infused with pathos because he knows that this is an illusive quest.

 E. Wayne Marjarum argued that the theme was "an ideal being transcending common experience".
 Irving T. Richards maintained that the poem represented "the ideal being's full isolation from mundanity" in which "rhetorical questions concerning the source of his ideal's inspiration" are addressed.